Water beneath the surface of the ground is classified as being “under the direct influence of surface water” (UDI) if it exhibits either:

 significant and relatively rapid shifts in water characteristics such as turbidity, temperature, conductivity or pH that closely correlate to climatological or surface water conditions.

-If the Department of Environmental Protection (DEP) determines that the water supplied by a water system is UDI, it means that the water could become contaminated with Giardia lamblia or Cryptosporidium.
+If the Department of Environmental Protection (DEP) determines that the water supplied by a water system is UDI, it means that the water could become contaminated with Giardia lamblia (picture 1, below) or Cryptosporidium (picture 2, below).

 The purpose of the UDI program is to protect public health.
 Giardia lamblia and Cryptosporidium are parasites commonly found in surface water.
 They enter the environment through fecal contamination such as sewage or animal waste.
 When these parasites make their way into drinking water supplies, they can cause severe outbreaks of gastrointestinal illness including diarrhea, nausea and/or stomach cramps.
 Although they do not pose a grave danger for most people, they can be fatal to immunosuppressed individuals.
 Giardia lamblia and Cryptosporidium are extremely hard to kill with conventional amounts of chlorine; therefore, water that is classed as UDI must be treated more thoroughly than ground water.